pyepics/pyepics/doc/ca.rst

    :param timeout:  maximum time to wait for connection.
    :type  timeout:  ``None`` or double.
    :param verbose:  whether to print out debugging information
-   :param force:    whether to (try to) force a connection.

    if *timeout* is ``None``, the value of  :data:`DEFAULT_CONNECTION_TIMEOUT` is used (usually 2.0 seconds).